apache/incubator-kie-kogito-examples/serverless-workflow-examples/serverless-workflow-timeouts-showcase/README.md

 2. Install Knative using the [quickstarts](https://knative.dev/docs/getting-started/) since a DNS will be configured for you.

 > **NOTE:** Every time you restart your minikube installation, you must activate the knative profile, and be sure that you have enabled the minikube tunnel for this profile after minikube has started.
-> You can do this by executing this commands:
+> You can do this by executing these commands:
 > ```shell
 > minikube start -p knative
 > minikube tunnel -p knative